jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 In addition to *Whitebox GAT*, the *WhiteboxTools* project is related to other GHRG software projects including, the [*GoSpatial*](https://github.com/jblindsay/go-spatial) project, which has similar goals but is designed using the Go programming language instead of Rust. *WhiteboxTools* has however superseded the *GoSpatial* project, having subsumed all of its functionality. *GoSpatial* users should now transition to *WhiteboxTools*.

-## 2. Installation
+## 2. Downloads and Installation

 *WhiteboxTools* is a stand-alone executable command-line program with no actual installation.
+If you intend to use the Python programming interface for *WhiteboxTools* you will need to have Python 3 (or higher) installed.
 Pre-compiled binaries can be downloaded from the [*Geomorphometry and Hydrogeomatics Research Group*](http://www.uoguelph.ca/~hydrogeo/software.shtml#WhiteboxTools) software web site for various supported operating systems.
 It is likely that *WhiteboxTools* will work on a wider variety of operating systems and architectures.
 If you do not find your operating system/architecture in the list of available *WhiteboxTool* binaries, then compilation from source code will be necessary.
 WhiteboxTools can be compiled from the source code with the following steps:

 1. Install the Rust compiler; Rustup is recommended for this purpose.
 Further instruction can be found at this [link](https://www.rust-lang.org/en-US/install.html).